Fate VS Destiny in Sun Tzu Art Of War Philosophy

 Earth is far and near, great and small, dangerous and safe, open ground and narrow passes, the possibility of life and death.

-This approach encourages individuals to recognize and accept the elements of fate that cannot be changed while simultaneously focusing on the aspects of their circumstances that they can influence.
+This approach encourages us to recognize and accept the elements of fate that cannot be changed while simultaneously focusing on the aspects of their circumstances that they can influence.

 It is crucial to not let the weight of fate hinder the pursuit of fulfilling one’s destiny.